salimdeveloper/FluentBlob/README.md

 * Get Uri link with Shared Access Token
 * Delete Blob Item From Container.
 * List All Blob Item In Container.
+* Add Blob Item To Container.
+* Create A Container.
+* Delete A Contaiiner.